-1- To manage and execute a substantial project in a limited time.
+- 1- To manage and execute a substantial project in a limited time. - 2- To identify and learn whatever new skills are needed to complete the project.

-2- To identify and learn whatever new skills are needed to complete the project.
+Philadelphia University Faculty of Information Technology MIS Handbook 2011 - 2012

-Philadelphia University Faculty of Information Technology MIS Handbook 2011 - 2012 context the skills mentioned may be in the general area of design and engineering in its broadest sense, or may be very specifically related to particular tools.
+3- To apply design and engineering skills in the accomplishment of a single task.
+In this context the skills mentioned may be in the general area of design and engineering in its broadest sense, or may be very specifically related to particular tools.